AndeanROAD/Reports/2016/plans_annual_report.md

 ## Scope

-The 2015-2016 marks the First Year of operations of the the Andean ROAD.
-Every year we report back to the OAD with the activities that passed and the plans for the following year.
-Our evaluators comment on our results and suggest changes for next year of operations.
+The 2015-2016 marks the First Year of operations for the Andean ROAD.
+We have to report back to the OAD with the  activities that passed and the plans for the following year.
+Our reviewers comment on our results and suggest changes for next year of operations.

-## Evaluators
+## Reviewers

 * Gustavo Bruzual (Venezuela, Mexico)
 * Kevin Govender (South Africa)